CrossKnowledgeIntegration/CrossKnowledgeIntegration.github.io/pages/API/bo/rest-bo-content-get.md

 #### Request

-Here are the parameters:

 Name | Type | Mandatory | Comment
 ---- | ---- | --------- | --------
 training_guid | string | yes | The associated training course GUID sent in the URL

 #### Response

-Here is the response:

 Name | Type | Comment   | Sample
 ---- | ---- | --------- | --------